asyncapi/website/content/docs/getting-started/publishing.md

           pattern: '^hello .+$'
 {{</code>}}

-You probably have noticed that the only difference between this AsyncAPI definition and the one for the [Hello world application](/docs/getting-started/hello-world) are the lines 2 and 9.
+You probably have noticed that the only difference between this AsyncAPI definition and the one for the [Hello world application](/docs/getting-started/hello-world) are the lines 2, 4, and 9.
 The id must be unique for each application, that's the reason it is different.
+Since it's a publisher application, we also wanted to make it obvious in the title.
 In the case of the line 9, it is now `publish` because we're defining a publishing operation.

 ## Conclusion

 From the AsyncAPI perspective, the differences between publishers and subscribers are very subtle.
 This level of expressiveness makes AsyncAPI documents highly explicit and self-documenting.
 However, it comes at the cost of duplicating a lot of information.

-Go to the next chapter and [learn how to reuse information](/docs/getting-started/reusing) and avoid duplication.
+Go to the next chapter and [learn how to reuse messages](/docs/getting-started/reusing-messages) and avoid duplication.